junda-qian/fit-ai/docs/PRESENTATION_STRATEGY.md

 4. **Show continuous learning**: "Here's what I'd do differently next time"
    - Builds credibility (you're reflective, not arrogant)
+   - **Example**: The orchestrator removal story shows you adapt and improve

+5. **Demonstrate pragmatism over dogma**: ⭐ NEW
+   - Share the orchestrator removal story as evidence of practical thinking
+   - "I questioned a cool pattern when it didn't fit my problem"
+   - Shows: technical judgment, willingness to simplify, focus on user value
+   - **Delivery**: "I was excited about orchestrators, but asking 'do I need this?' led to a better system"

-5. **Connect to company goals**: Research company's strategic priorities
+6. **Connect to company goals**: Research company's strategic priorities
    - If company is adopting AI → "This shows practical AI implementation"
    - If company values innovation → "This explores emerging tech (multi-agent systems)"
    - If company focuses on efficiency → "This does personalization at scale with minimal cost"